jpschewe/fll-sw/scoring/docs/DeveloperInformation.md

 ## Ticket rules/guidelines
 When you start work on a ticket, assign it to yourself.
 Don't work on someone else's assigned tickets unless you talk to them.

+### Attachments to tickets
+Github allows attachments of images, but not general files.
+So if you want to attach a file other than an image you need to host the file somewhere and put a link to it in the ticket.
+I found a solution using Github's Gist service http://feeding.cloud.geek.nz/posts/attaching-files-to-github-issues/.

 ## Wiki Editing
 Please stick to [standard markdown syntax](http://daringfireball.net/projects/markdown/syntax) as much as possible.
 This is because we package a copy of the wiki in the release and the processor only handles standard markdown plus basic linking.